 The last day of the trip is sadly here!
 You will want to get a ferry depending on what time your flight is.
 If you get the opportunity of flight late in the evening, I recommend getting an early morning ferry, so that you can spend some time exploring Trogir before flying.
 Trogir is another small medieval town close to Split airport.
 It’s about a half hour journey, and you can get there by public bus from the Split harbour, just outside from where you will get off the ferry for about 20 HRK.
 It’s a small and quaint little town, which you will be able to see in just a few hours.
 Similarly to Split, there is a cathedral and bell tower that you can visit and walk to the top of for 25 HRK.
 The view is well worth it, and will be something to remember as you then head to the airport and back home.

-Enjoyed reading my Croatia 10-day itinerary and travel guide?
+Enjoyed reading my Croatia 10-day itinerary?
 Pin it!